onnx/tutorials/tutorials/AddExportSupportInPyTorch.md

 ## How to add the support to export an operator in PyTorch
 ### Condition 1: If the operator in PyTorch is an ATen operator.
-To determine whether the operator is an ATen operator or not, please check `torch/csrc/autograd/generated/VariableType.h`.
+To determine whether the operator is an ATen operator or not, please check `torch/csrc/autograd/generated/VariableType.h` (available in generated code in pytorch install dir).
 If you find the corresponding function in this header file, most likely, it is an ATen operator.

 **Define symbolic functions.** In this case, you should obey the following rules.
-- Define the symbolic function in `torch/onnx/symbolic.py`.
+- Define the symbolic function in [`torch/onnx/symbolic.py`](https://github.com/pytorch/pytorch/blob/master/torch/onnx/symbolic.py).
 Make sure the function has the same name as the ATen operator/function defined in `VariableType.h`.
 - The first parameter is always the exported ONNX graph.